 In August 2021, we announced clearance from the U.S. Food and Drug Administration ("FDA") to proceed with an open-label Phase 1b dose-escalation clinical trial evaluating camsirubicin plus growth factor support (pegfilgrastim/G-CSF) in patients with advanced soft tissue sarcoma ("ASTS").
 In September 2021, we initiated the Phase 1b clinical trial, and in October 2021 we dosed the first patients.
-In February 2022, we announced that the first dose level of camsirubicin had been completed in November 2021, with a positive recommendation from the trial safety review committee to proceed to next higher dose level and that three patients had already been dosed at the second dose level.
-That dose level was successfully cleared, as was the third and fourth dose levels, and we are presently enrolling patients at the fifth dose level.
-The fifth dose level is over twice the highest dose administered in any prior camsirubicin clinical trial (650 mg/m2 versus 265 mg/m2) and no drug-related cardiotoxicity has been observed to date up to the current dose-level.
-The open-label Phase 1b camsirubicin dose-escalation trial is planning to enroll additional cohorts until the maximum tolerable dose is reached.

-In November 2022, we presented an abstract and poster of the Phase 1b clinical trial data at the Connective Tissue Oncology Society Annual Meeting in Vancouver, BC.
-Following completion of the Phase 1b clinical trial, we continue to expect that Grupo Español de Investigación en Sarcomas ("GEIS") will sponsor and lead a multicountry, randomized, open-label Phase 2 clinical trial to evaluate camsirubicin head-to-head against doxorubicin, the current first-line treatment for ASTS.
-We currently anticipate topline results in the camsirubicin Phase 1b clinical trial by the end of 2023 and believe we have sufficient funds to advance the trial through that date.
-However, if camsirubicin reaches higher dose levels than we are anticipating, the Phase 1b clinical trial may still be dosing patients beyond the end of 2023 and topline results may be deferred.
-Although we would likely consider this a positive development, it is possible that we would require additional funding to complete an extended Phase 1b clinical trial in this situation.
-Regardless, additional funding is expected to be required to support further development through and beyond our ongoing Phase 1b clinical trial.
+In February 2022, we announced that the first dose level of camsirubicin had been completed in November 2021, with a positive recommendation from the trial safety review committee to proceed to next higher dose level and that three patients had already been dosed at the second dose level, which is a higher dose level of camsirubicin than had been tested in any prior camsirubicin clinical trial.
+That dose level was recently successfully cleared and we are currently enrolling patients in the third dose-level.
+The open-label Phase 1b clamsirubicin dose-escalation trial is continuing to enroll additional cohorts until the maximum tolerable dose is reached.
+Following completion of the Phase 1b clinical trial, we continue to expect that Grupo Español de Investigación en Sarcomas ("GEIS") will sponsor and lead a multi-country, randomized, open-label Phase 2 clinical trial to evaluate camsirubicin head-to-head against doxorubicin, the current first-line treatment for ASTS.
+We believe we have funds which could be sufficient to obtain topline results from our Phase 1b clinical trial, but this may not be the case if camsirubicin reaches even higher dose levels than we are anticipating.
+Additional funding is expected to be required to support further development through and beyond our ongoing Phase 1b clinical trial.

-MNPR-101 for Radiopharmaceutical Use Development Update
+MNPR-101 RIT Development Update

-Pursuant to our 50/50 collaboration development agreement with NorthStar Medical Radioisotopes, LLC ("NorthStar") to develop potential radioimmunotherapeutics based on MNPR-101 ("MNPR-101 RITs"), we have coupled MNPR-101 to imaging and therapeutic radioisotopes.
-The resulting conjugates, MNPR-101-Zr and MNPR-101-PCTA-Ac225, are designed to be highly selective agents that have the potential to image and kill certain cancer cells.
-By eradicating these cancer cells with a uPAR-targeted RIT ("uPRIT"), the therapeutic goal is to spare healthy cells while quickly killing the cancer cells.
+Pursuant to our 50/50 collaboration development agreement with NorthStar Medical Radioisotopes, LLC ("NorthStar") to develop potential radioimmunotherapeutics ("RITs") to treat severe COVID-19 (patients with SARS-CoV-2 infection) and advanced cancer, we have coupled MNPR-101 to therapeutic radioisotopes supplied by NorthStar.
+The resulting conjugates are designed to be highly selective agents that have the potential to kill aberrantly activated cytokine-producing immune cells.
+By eradicating these cells with a uPAR-targeted RIT ("uPRIT"), the therapeutic goal is to spare healthy cells while quickly reducing the cytokine storm and its harmful systemic effects.
+In addition, Monopar and NorthStar have advanced their collaboration to investigate MNPR-101 coupled to diagnostic radioisotopes as a companion diagnostic for uPRIT for use in advanced cancers and sever COVID-19.